pablgonz/ltximg/README.md

 ## Example

 ```
-$ ltximg --latex -e -p --subenv --imgdir=mypics -o test-out test-in.ltx
+$ ltximg --latex -e -p --subenv --imgdir mypics -o test-out test-in.ltx
-$ ltximg --latex -ep --subenv --imgdir mypics -o test-out.ltx test-in.ltx
 ```

-Create a `./mypics` directory (if it doesn’t exist) with all extracted environments converted to images (`.pdf`, `.eps`, `.png`) and _standalone_ files (`.ltx`), a file `test-in-fig-all.ltx` with only the extracted environments and the file `test-out.ltx` with all environments converted to `\includegraphics` using `latex>dvips>ps2pdf` and `preview` package for `<input file>` and `pdflatex` for `<output file>`.
+Create a `./mypics` directory (if it doesn’t exist) with all extracted environments converted to images (`.pdf`, `.eps`, `.png`) and _standalone_ files (`.ltx`), a file `test-in-fig-all.ltx` with all extracted environments and the file `test-out.ltx` with all environments converted to `\includegraphics` using `latex>dvips>ps2pdf` and `preview` package for `<input file>` and `pdflatex` for `<output file>`.

 ## Documentation